 The Christmas period is usually a time for families to get together with much of the focus on the children.
-However, for separated parents, it can be difficult to agree child arrangements for their children during the festive period.
-Understandably, neither parent wants to miss out on any special moments.
+However, for separated parents, it can be difficult to agree arrangements for their children over Christmas as neither parent wants to miss out on any special moments.
 Trying to negotiate those arrangements can put pressure on what may already be a strained relationship between separated parents.

 Some families are able to agree arrangements for the Christmas period relatively easily or if parents already have a Child Arrangements Order in place, it is likely that arrangements have already been decided.